ethnicrise/ethnicrise.github.io/_posts/2019-12-31-racial-interpellation.md

 menus, to methodological framings. \"We don\'t have enough of you to even include you in the diversity study,\" and in the same breath, \"but we recognize we are on unceded XXXX Indian land.\" What the fuck does that mean?
-That is where my mind went when I saw that García-Peña was denied tenure.
+That is where my mind went when I saw that García Peña was denied tenure.
 In truth, this has been on my mind because I was just granted tenure.
 Is that feeling also shame?
 Is it guilt?

 I don\'t know.
 Maybe it has to do with the ways that Black-Brown kinship has also been on my mind because of the times, and because of the work that I am trying to do.
 Not so much as a thing of writing, but of doing, of being.
-This is what García-Peña does in [the introduction of *The Borders of Dominicanidad*](https://read.dukeupress.edu/books/book/17/chapter/96988/IntroductionDominicanidad-in-Contradiction), too.
+This is what García Peña does in [the introduction of *The Borders of Dominicanidad*](https://read.dukeupress.edu/books/book/17/chapter/96988/IntroductionDominicanidad-in-Contradiction), too.
 She opens with a scene of racialized interpellation.
 She takes her